sbrisson-sudo/SEM1D-Homo1D/README.md

 ### Main Programs:
 - `SEM1D.py` : python solver program of the shear elastic wave equation in 1D (Spectral Element Method)
-- `Homo1D.oy` : python homogeneisation program of the medium,density and shear modulus (2-scale non-periodic 1D homogeneisation)
+- `Homo1D.py` : python homogeneisation program of the medium, density and shear modulus (2-scale non-periodic 1D homogeneisation)
 > For their use, refer to the `main.py` program.

 ### Tools Programs: